jhc36-duke-edu/developmentdukepressedu/development.dukeupress.edu-20180611T153649-home.md

 </a>
 ```

-2) Empty links - No text in a link will read nothing to a screen reader.
+2) Empty links - No text in a link will read nothing to a screen reader or read the entire url.
 Making the link unidentifiable.
 This results in a screen reader person not having access to whatever information or behavior was intended.

 ```html
 <a href="a/link.html">